MalwareLens

 Model Development:

 Our detection engine is powered by a Convolutional Neural Network (CNN) trained to classify malware using a novel image-based approach.
-Executable files are converted into visual representations through the Discrete Cosine Transform (DCT) equation
+Executable files are converted into visual representations through two transformations:

-, enabling the model to detect patterns and anomalies in the frequency domain.
+Discrete Cosine Transform (DCT): Enables the model to detect patterns and anomalies in the frequency domain.
+The equation is listed below:

 Key Steps in the Data Science Workflow: